 It is not random that the concept of serve and return has become a favorite for researchers, psychologists, and parents.
-Let us dive into what it means, its importance for early childhood development, and how you can leverage everyday activities with your little one as opportunities for engaging in serve and return interactions.
+Let us dive into what it means, its importance for early childhood development, and how you can leverage everyday activities with your little one as opportunities for practicing serve and return interactions.

 According to Harvard’s Center on the Developing Child, serve and return is a helpful concept that describes the process in which caregivers engage in a responsive and holding manner with a child’s experience of the internal and external world.
-In simpler words, serve and return are back and forth interactions between a parent and a child, where the adults share the little one’s focus of attention and help them make sense of a stimuli and put it into words.
-The stimuli can be a surprising sound, an activity or game you are playing, an emotion, or anything that a child is interested and focused on.
+In simpler words, serve and return are back and forth interactions between a parent and a child, where the adults share the little one’s focus of attention and help them make sense of stimuli and put it into words.
+The stimuli can be a surprising sound, an activity or game you are playing, an emotion, or anything that a child is interested in and focused on.

-The Center recommends following these 5 easy steps to practice serve and return with your child:
+The Center recommends following these 5 easy steps when practicing serve and return with your child:

 1. Notice their focus of attention, and share it.

 If your little one is pointing at something, making a funny face, dancing, sharing a drawing, or expressing an emotion, that is a serve.
 Look for opportunities during the day to notice these serves and pay attention to what your child is focused on.
 Don’t worry if you missed some of them, you can’t spend all your time doing this.
 However, shopping at the supermarket, meal prepping, or waiting somewhere are good opportunities to share interactions with your little one.

 2. Return your child’s serve by being supporting and encouraging.

 Help them see that you are acknowledging what they are interested in, by smiling, nodding, engaging with the object, playing, or using gentle words like “I see!”.
 This support and encouragement will let them know that their thoughts and feelings are important and worth understanding.